-I call the manual process of obtaining invoice approvals the sneaker network, because it involves walking invoices from desk to desk to confirm whether purchases were approved before a payment can be made.
+I call the manual process of obtaining invoice approvals the sneaker network, it involves walking invoices from desk to desk to confirm whether purchases were approved before a payment can be made.

 It’s manual.
 It’s time consuming.
 It provides limited visibility over the actual status of an invoice.
 While every organization’s process can vary, see if this sounds familiar:

 - Invoice received via email or postage mail

 - Purchaser receives the invoice, confirms they did/not make the purchase

 - Purchaser indicates where payment hits their department’s budget

 - Purchaser gives the invoice to either: